 City Museum Simeonstift Trier

-These and many other questions will be explored on the basis of personal contemporary documents and accounts of his life, amongst other things that on 600m2 of exhibition space will illustrate the biography of Karl Marx and provide a vivid image of the man behind the icon.
+These and many other questions were examined on the basis of personal contemporary documents and life reports, including the fact that the biography of Karl Marx was illustrated on 600 square metres of exhibition space and a living image of the person behind the icon was conveyed.

 The birthplace of Karl Marx, built as a baroque residence around 1727, has been conducted by the Friedrich-Ebert-Stiftung (FES) as a museum since 1968.
 It is a place of learning for political history.
-On May 5, 2018, the FES will open a new permanent exhibition in the Karl-Marx-Haus.
-The emphasis will be placed on the history of the impact of Marx’s ideas up to the present.
+On May 5, 2018, the FES opened a new permanent exhibition in the Karl-Marx-Haus.
+The emphasis is placed on the history of the impact of Marx’s ideas up to the present.

 Trier Cathedral Museum

 The Cathedral Museum will consider the topic of work, a pivotal concept in the writings of Karl Marx.
-The exhibition with the title “LebensWert Arbeit” (worthwhile work), will address the individual and his relationship to work from the perspective of a Christian image of the individual.
-It will arch from self-determined work which serves personal fulfillment, right up to the consequences of a globalized and digitalized work world.
-There will be interactive areas along with contemporary works by renowned artists.
+The exhibition with the title “LebensWert Arbeit” (worthwhile work), addressed the individual and his relationship to work from the perspective of a Christian image of the individual.
+It arched from self-determined work which serves personal fulfillment, right up to the consequences of a globalized and digitalized work world.
+There were interactive areas along with contemporary works by renowned artists.